Issyl-m/MinimalResolution/README.md

 # Output example

 The following diagrams illustrate the $E_2-$term associated with the sphere spectrum at $p = 2$ computed using this program.
+The first diagram is usually quite saturated.
+To solve this, you have two possibilities: specify the Yoneda products of interest via the `cbk_filter()` method, or double-click on the `Copy of F_p` label and choose the products of interest.

 ![Output files](./img/output-sample-1.png)
 ![Output files](./img/output-sample-2.png)